jfrogtraining/azure-aks-workshop/content/6_view_results/_index.md

 Our JFrog CLI CI/CD "pipeline" provided an overview of a typical build, docker build and push, security scan and promotion process using Artifactory and Xray.

-Next, we will deploy your docker image from the "staging" repository using ECS.
+Next, we will deploy your docker image from the "staging" repository using Azure Kubernetes Service (AKS).